 Engage in any conversation at native speed

-Enjoy and analyze all kinds of media — novels, films, news
+Enjoy and analyse all kinds of media — novels, films, news

 Conduct independent research in the language